ankamahjohnson/ikigaiFinder/README.md

 ## What is Ikigai?

-Ikigai (生き甲斐) is a Japanese concept meaning "reason for being."
+Ikigai is a Japanese concept meaning "reason for being."
 It sits at the intersection of four pillars:

 - **What you love** — the activities that energise and fulfil you
 - **What you are good at** — your natural and developed skills